 |Start time||The time that the query was executed.|

 |Complete time||The time that the query run completed.|

 |Dataset||The input dataset used by the query.
 Select the dataset to go to the input dataset details screen.|

 |Client||The client used for the query.|

-The Credentials tab displays your Postgres credentials.
-Click the Copy icon next to any field to store its contents in your keyboard buffer.
-For more information on how to use these credentials to connect with external clients, please read the connect with clients guide.
+The Credentials tab displays both your expiring and non-expiring credentials.
+For more information on how to use these credentials to connect with external clients, please read the credentials guide.